paulosuzart/paulosuzart.github.io/_posts/2017-06-18-dependent-types-and-safer-code.md

   | FEnd
 {% endhighlight %}

 Pay attention to Format making reference to itself.
 So, having `%d%s` as pattern, computes a `Format` containing (*not sure if 'containing' is the best expression to explain this*) a `Int String FEnd`.
-This is then interpreted by `interpFormat` that prodiuces the arity and input types of `printf`.
+This is then interpreted by `interpFormat` that produces the arity and input types of `printf`.
 In this case `Int -> String -> String`.
 Amazing!

 If you clone the gist, add a main method and try to run `printf "%d: %s" "woops" 6` the code won't compile, printing a sounding error: